Part numbering system: How to get started

 Conclusion: Create efficiencies with the right part number system for your business

-To make an informed decision about which part numbering system to use, it is important to understand how your part numbers will be used and managed.
+To make an informed decision about which part numbering system to leverage, you need to understand how your part numbers will be used and managed.
 Structuring your system accordingly from the start will help create efficiencies in your manufacturing processes.

-It is often difficult and therefore not recommended to change from one part numbering system to another.
-However, it is more reasonable and common for manufacturers to switch tools for managing part numbers.
-For example, a company just getting started may decide to capture part numbers in an Excel spreadsheet and then move to a BOM management solution that will enable a growing manufacturing company to more efficiently manage its part numbering system.
-The transition from Excel to BOM software is easy – many BOM systems are capable of migrating existing part numbers from an Excel spreadsheet into the system.
+It can be cumbersome to change from one part numbering system to another.
+However, it is common for manufacturers to switch tools for managing part numbers.
+For example, a company just getting started may decide to capture part numbers in a spreadsheet and then move to a PLM or BOM management software solution that will enable a growing manufacturing company to more efficiently manage its part numbering system.
+Ultimately, the transition from spreadsheets to BOM management software is easy and today’s BOM management software solutions are designed to handle the migration of existing part numbers.